An Exploration of the Difference Between Leadership and Management

 Finally, the last skill managers and leaders have in common is probably the toughest to bear — accountability

-All people who are in leadership roles need to take responsibility for all decisions they make and all decisions and moves other people make under their supervision
+People who hold leadership roles need to be able to take responsibility for the decisions they make as well as the actions of the people under their supervision

-As Orbinati states, both leaders and managers share this burden that isn’t without consequences.
+As Orbinati states, both leaders and managers share this burden:

 Albert Orbinati